-Foxit Reader is a lightweight alternative to Adobe Reader and many people prefer it.
-It's more than just a PDF reader though and it has a wide range of powerful tools.
+Foxit Reader is a lightweight alternative to Adobe Reader.
+It's more than just a PDF reader, and has a wide range of powerful tools.
 You cannot edit the contents, but text can be struck through with a line and replaced by a pop-up note.

 Alternatively, you can add a box over the top of text you want to replace and add new text in its place.
 Foxit Reader is more for annotating than rewriting, but if that's what you're after then it's an excellent free tool.

 If you require more features then you can use the online version of PhantomPDF where extra tools are available.